Policy on Sexual Assault

-Upon receiving the report, the staff person will discuss with the victim the availability of a campus advocate (see IV. section A number 3) and the advisability of receiving medical attention.
-If the victim chooses not to speak to the advocate, the staff person will inform the victim of necessary information regarding medical treatment, counseling availability, criminal prosecution, or college judicial procedures.
-Regardless of the student's decision for, or against, taking formal action, a confidential incident report will be filed in the Office of Student Life by the staff member receiving the information.
+Upon receiving the report, the staff person should discuss the availability of a Campus Advocate with the victim (see section V, number 1 and section VI) and the advisability of receiving medical attention.
+If the victim chooses not to speak to the Advocate, the staff person will inform the victim of necessary information regarding medical treatment, counseling availability, criminal prosecution, or College judicial procedures.
+Regardless of the student's decision for or against taking formal action, a confidential incident report will be filed in the Office of Student Life by the staff member receiving the information.

-The institution will be responsible for providing the following services and assistance to a victim of a sexual assault:
+The institution will be responsible for providing the following services to a victim of a sexual assault:

-2) Transportation to an appropriate medical facility for necessary examination and treatment.
+- transportation to an appropriate medical facility for necessary examination and treatment;

-- modification of living arrangements will be made as appropriate and upon request, should the victim feel unsafe in the current living arrangement.
+- modification of living arrangements as appropriate and upon request, should the victim feel unsafe in the current living arrangement;

-5) Academic support (to include extended time limits and alterations of assignments) will be available to any victim as a result of lost class time.
+- academic support, extended time limits and alterations of assignments as a result of lost class time;

 The victim will be informed of the right to pursue prosecution of the alleged assailant through police and court procedures, as well as by means of the College judicial process.
-The victim may choose either or both options, and while not required to make the decision to prosecute immediately, the sooner the victim is able to make decisions regarding police/court involvement, the better.
+The victim may choose either or both options, and while not required to make the decision to prosecute immediately, the victim will be encouraged to promptly make decisions regarding police/court involvement.
 These actions will normally be considered after appropriate medical care has been given.
-If a victim chooses police or court involvement, a campus advocate will be available to accompany the victim to the State Police, County Sheriff or the offices of other local authorities.
+If a victim chooses police or court involvement, a Campus Advocate will be available to accompany the victim to the legal authorities.

 Sexual assault is simultaneously a sexual violation and an abuse of power.
 Consequently, it is desirable that all communication regarding an incident of sexual assault involving a community member be handled with sensitivity toward the privacy of the victim and the rights of the accused.
-It is possible that improper communication concerning such a violation may result in further harm to the victim.
-This is especially the case when a victim experiences the sense of “losing control” again, this time at the hands of an insensitive media and community in addition to the initial violation of the self by the perpetrator of a sexual assault.
-As a result, the following guidelines for media communication are suggested.
+It is possible that improper communication concerning such a violation may result in further harm to the victim or violate the rights of the accused.
+As a result, the following guidelines for media communication are suggested:

-End Note #1: The policy statement under section IV parts B through E represent general guidelines only.
-Certain individuals by nature of their profession and relationship to a victim may be under a legal obligation to report an incident to appropriate governmental agencies.
+The policy statements under sections IV, V, VI and VII represent general guidelines.
 It is expected that the appropriate offices will develop expanded and detailed protocols on each issue that can be referenced in regard to the policy statement.